 Digital twins for solar parking lots: the case of Zaragoza

 Zaragoza has begun installing 4,176 photovoltaic panels in four public parking lots, covering 10,816 square meters to generate 3,638.5 MWh annually.
-This project, which includes 651 shaded spaces and 40 electric vehicle charging points, represents an ideal scenario for implementing digital twins.
-Real-time monitoring of these infrastructures allows optimizing energy performance and predicting system behavior in response to climatic variables.
+This project, which includes 651 shaded spaces and 40 charging points for electric vehicles, represents an ideal scenario for the implementation of digital twins.
+Real-time monitoring of these infrastructures allows for optimizing energy performance and predicting system behavior under variable climatic conditions.

 Solar panels in a public parking lot in Zaragoza providing shade for cars and electric charging points